amsievert/dndnotes/mdFiles/Campaign Notes/The Last Act of the Chronarch/Session 17.md

 Some of the old sailors who spend their days on the Harborfront in [[Jequith]] saw the mages tiredly hurry onto the ship and depart.

 There are a few ships that the party can follow Elminster on.
 Good Fortune is a Galley captained by a dwarf named Kilgore.
 The Cruel Deceit is a Warship captained by a half-elf named Arryn.
 The Swift Cyclone is a Sailing Ship captained by a human named Archie.
 The mages took a Sailing Ship, so they will be traveling fast.
+The captains, especially those on the slower fighting ships will agree to help the party given that they are offered the flotsam from the sunken ship.

 A sailing ship will catch up with the mage's ship around Saltmarsh.
 A warship or galley will catch up with the mage's ship about 50 miles off the coast of Valdens.
 While this combat will probably be easier, there is a 50% chance that the party will be marked as pirates and arrested in Spellhaven along with their captain.

-If the party is put in j
+If the party is put in jail, the Chronarch will come and get them out.
+Otherwise, he sends them a sending message asking to meet at his office in [[Spellhaven]], which is in the Crystal Forum.